 My Life Story Book is perfect for older people with dementia.
 Easy to compile, with space for photographs and personal memories - tips for use included.
 These books are a great way to get residents engaged with reminiscence and shared experiences.
 Easy to complete and can be done over a period of time. *MULTIBUY OFFER* See video below:

-The latest in our popular series of Reminiscence Boxes©, with carefully chosen nostalgic items that would have been used in a typical domestic household.
+Reminiscence Box - 1950/60s Household - another in our popular series of Reminiscence Boxes©, with carefully chosen nostalgic items that would have been used in a typical domestic household.
 Items are highly tactile and are designed to trigger past memories and encourage conversation and discussion about people's experiences.
-Ideal for dementia groups.
+Ideal for dementia discussion groups in care homes.

 Beside The Seaside celebrates our British coastline and is designed specifically for people with dementia to help trigger memories with a holiday theme.